LeandroCarvalho200409/LeandroCarvalho200409/README.md

 ### Hello everyone 👋
-My name is Leandro Filipe Lourenço Carvalho and I am a portuguese IMS (Informatikmittelschule) student currently living in Switzerland.
+My name is Leandro Filipe Lourenço Carvalho and I'm currently in my first year of the bachelor in Software Engineering at the Universidade do Minho, in Braga, Portugal.
+I was born in Switzerland and that's where I've lived till 2024.
+I attended school in Switzerland, where I also visited the Informatikmittelschule (secondary-school which leads to a professional certificate as a Software Developer).
+In my last year in Switzerland I had the pleasure to do an internship at the Zürcher Kantonalbank, where I helped to develop and maintain a high-availability application with Java (Spring Boot) and Angular).
+In 2024 I fullfilled my dream of going to college in the sunny Portugal, and that's where I'am at the moment.

-- 🔭 I'm currently working on a simple todo web-application which is being developed with Python (Django), which is also going to have a mobile version developed with React-Native
+- 🔭 I'm currently working on a Personal-Portfolio with Angular
-- 🌱 I am currently learning how to use the Python framework Django while working on the todo-application.
 <br>

 ## Connect with me